 The Young Professional Industry Experience is our unique three week intensive programme where aspiring young people are given the opportunity to visit and understand all areas of the furniture industry, including materials, designing, manufacturing, pricing, marketing, sales, and customer service.

-Sponsored by The January Furniture Show, the programme is open to aspiring young professionals and graduates who are progressing well through early employment and have dreams of becoming future leaders of the industry.
+The programme is open to aspiring young professionals and graduates who are progressing well through early employment and have dreams of becoming future leaders of the industry.
 The intense three week experience is ideal for those candidates whose employers will sponsor them, although we also consider applications from those who are currently between jobs.

-The Young Professionals Industry Experience is a unique opportunity that only The Furniture Makers Company, though its extended membership, is able to provide.
+The Young Professional Industry Experience is a unique opportunity that only The Furniture Makers Company, though its extended membership, is able to provide.

 Each year we forge partnerships with both our corporate members and industry supporters to arrange insightful and informative visits, tours, and presentations for our young candidates.

 With partners small, medium and large, representing a broad cross section of our industry, the experience is the most comprehensive view of the industry our candidates are likely to ever see.

 Following the culmination of the three-week programme, we invited representatives from all of the companies that supported the course to come to Furniture Makers’ Hall to view a presentation given by the YPIE participants.

 “The tour has been a great opportunity to understand the whole supply chain, from manufacturing to after customer support.
 I also feel that this tour has given me a great platform for me to progress and network with senior people who are currently driving the furnishing industry.
 I’d highly recommend this to any young professional.”– Pavandeep Chahal, quality assurance manager at Parker Knoll Upholstery